matteobaccan/owner/README.md

         }
     }

-If any error happens during the constructor call you'll receive a `java.lang.UnsupportedOperationException`.
+If any error happens during the constructor call you'll receive a `java.lang.UnsupportedOperationException` with some meaningful description.

-Example:

-    java.lang.UnsupportedOperationException: Cannot convert 'example' to org.aeonbits.owner.CustomType
-        at org.aeonbits.owner.PropertiesInvocationHandler.convert(PropertiesInvocationHandler.java:108)
-        at org.aeonbits.owner.PropertiesInvocationHandler.resolveProperty(PropertiesInvocationHandler.java:72)
-        at org.aeonbits.owner.PropertiesInvocationHandler.invoke(PropertiesInvocationHandler.java:63)
-        at $Proxy4.customType(Unknown Source)
-        ...
-31 more
-    Caused by: java.lang.NoSuchMethodException: org.aeonbits.owner.CustomType.<init>(java.lang.String)
-        at java.lang.Class.getConstructor0(Class.java:2721)
-        at java.lang.Class.getConstructor(Class.java:1674)
-        at org.aeonbits.owner.PropertiesInvocationHandler.convert(PropertiesInvocationHandler.java:105)
-        ...
-38 more

-The exception description states that OWNER failed to convert the text 'example' to `org.aeonbits.owner.CustomType` and the cause, in this case is because OWNER was unable to find the public constructor with a single `String` parameter.

 You can also register your custom [`PropertyEditor`][propedit] to convert text properties into your objects using the static method [`PropertyEditorManager.registerEditor()`][propeditmanager].